Yemen’s superheroes: community health workers

 The ongoing crisis in Yemen has left the health system on the brink of collapse.
 Communities in rural areas are often deprived of vital basic medical services.
 This causes unimaginable suffering.
 The burden often borne by children who are vulnerable to disease and malnutrition.

-To improve health outcomes in these communities the European Union and UNICEF have supported a network of Community Health Workers (CHWs) and primary health care facilities cross the country.
+To improve health outcomes in these communities the European Union and UNICEF have supported a network of Community Health Workers (CHWs) and primary health care facilities across the country.
 The programme strengthens the ability of rural communities to access quality health and nutrition services aiming to reach nearly one million children and 240,000 pregnant and breastfeeding mothers.

 Here are the stories of some of the hero community health workers working across Yemen:

 Fatima Khatem, works in Hamadan District, Sana'a Governorate:

 “I feel proud of what I do in providing health services to children and women in the community and in the internally displaced person camp in Dharawan Area.
 The services that I provide to the local community and the displaced in Dharawan Camp include awareness-raising and sensitization and child and prenatal care,” she says.

 In Hasban Sub-district of Manakhah District, Sana'a Governorate, community health worker, Hajar Al-Jidawi, has started delivering services after completing a UNICEF- supported training programme.
 Hajar lives in the village of Jidaw, three hours away from the district centre.
 Although she faces daily challenges, navigating rugged terrain, she is devoted to her house-to-house visits.
 She conducts malnutrition and health assessments and promotes community awareness about the importance of hygiene and the prevention of diseases.